The Armidale School: Sport

-The Armidale School is one of the nine members of the Athletic Association of the Great Public Schools of New South Wales (GPS) and participates in some GPS sporting competitions as well as several non-GPS or traditional sports.
-TAS students may participate in a variety of sports including: athletics, basketball, canoeing, cricket, cross country, hockey, mountain biking, netball, rugby union, rifle shooting, soccer, squash, rowing, swimming, tennis, triathlon, volleyball and water polo.
+The Armidale School is one of the nine members of the Athletic Association of the Great Public Schools of New South Wales (GPS) and participates in GPS sporting competitions as well as several non-GPS or traditional sports.
+Students may participate in a variety of sports including: athletics, basketball, canoeing, cricket, cross country, hockey, mountain biking, netball, rugby union, rifle shooting, soccer, squash, rowing, swimming, tennis, triathlon, volleyball and water polo.

-In April each year, the school hosts more than 40 school and club teams at the TAS Rugby Carnival, the largest primary-aged rugby carnival in Australia.
+The school hosts the TAS Rugby Carnival annually in April; with over 40 participating school and club teams, it is recognized as largest rugby event for primary-aged players in Australia.

 The school also holds a swimming carnival and an athletics carnival once a year, with students participating in inter-house competition.
 Boarding students compete for either Abbott, Croft or Tyrrell house, while day students are members of Broughton, Green or Ross houses.
-Broughton was originally a boarding house; Green and Ross were inaugurated in 1983 by Prince Edward, during a private visit to the school.
+Green and Ross were inaugurated in 1983 by Prince Edward, during a private visit to the school.
 Inter-house competitions are also held for debating, public speaking, and the creative arts.